Shaun Alexander: Legacy

+The Shaun Alexander Freshman of the Year Award, presented annually by the Maxwell Football Club since 2018, honors the most outstanding freshman player in college football for exceptional on-field performance, leadership, and character ans the award was named after the NFL MVP Shaun Alexander.

 Personal life

 Alexander married Valerie Alexander (née Boyd) in April 2002 after a two-year courtship.
-Together, the couple have 12 children.
+Together, the couple has 12 living children.
 The couple had another child who died unexpectedly at two months of age.
-Alexander has an older brother by one year named Durran who serves as executive director of the Shaun Alexander Foundation.
+Alexander's older brother, Durran, serves as executive director of the Shaun Alexander Foundation.

+Shaun and Valerie Alexander announced on September 25, 2025, that they are expecting their 14th child.